juanescorreap/holbertonschool-zero_day/README.md

-I'm now a Holberton Student, this is my first repository as a full-stack engineer A
+I'm now a Holberton Student, this is my first repository as a full-stack engineer